quentinplet/Wam-Sampler/README.md

 ### Create a scale

-By clicking on a pad, you can then select the scale you want and click on 'Create Note Set.'
+By clicking on a pad, you can select the scale you want and click on 'Create Note Set.'
 A brand new list of pad samples will be automatically configured with the notes of the scale and corresponding MIDI bindings.

 ### Effects

 Each effect is independent of the others and affects only the currently selected sample.
+On the waveform, you can select the start and end points of the sample by moving the right or left cursor.

 ## Run Locally

 The easiest solution is to use [serve](https://www.npmjs.com/package/serve), a web server developed in the Node.js environment.

-1. Install Node and NPM
+1. If not already, install Node and NPM
 2. Clone the git repository
 3. Navigate to the directory
 4. Install serve `npm install serve`